VanishInbox

 30 seconds per email

-Every major email provider — Gmail, Outlook, Apple Mail, Yahoo Mail — has a built-in spam filter that learns from your behaviour.
-Mark unwanted emails as "Spam" or "Junk" rather than just deleting them.
-Each marking trains the filter to recognise similar patterns and automatically divert future emails from the same sender or with similar characteristics.
+Gmail, Outlook, Apple Mail, and Yahoo Mail all have built-in spam filters that learn from your behaviour.
+Mark unwanted emails as "Spam" or "Junk" — each marking trains the filter to recognise similar patterns and automatically divert future emails from the same sender or with the same characteristics.

-💡 In Gmail: tick the checkbox next to an email → click the ⊘ icon → "Report spam".
-In Outlook: right-click → "Mark as junk".
+💡 In Gmail: tick the checkbox next to an email, click the ⊘ icon, then "Report spam".
+In Outlook: right-click, then "Mark as junk".
 The more you mark, the smarter the filter gets.

 4. 04